La Sabana Metropolitan Park: Landmarks

-La Sabana Metropolitan Park's most prominent buildings are the country's national stadium and the Costa Rican Art Museum (Museo de Arte Costarricense).
+La Sabana Metropolitan Park's most prominent buildings are the country's national stadium and the Costa Rican Museum of Art.
 Both are sited within the park's green space.
 The stadium is located above the old stadium's former location.
 The art museum is housed in the former main building of 'old' La Sabana Airport.

 A large artificial lake, several sports fields, running and skating tracks, a gymnasium, and a shooting range are also inside its boundaries.
 Surrounding the park, several institutions have their main offices.
-These include the main electricity company of Costa Rica, Instituto Costarricense de Electricidad, and the nation's Contraloría General de la República de Costa Rica (Comptroller General) headquarters.
+These include the leading electricity company of Costa Rica, Instituto Costarricense de Electricidad, and the nation's Contraloría General de la República de Costa Rica (Comptroller General) headquarters.